microtrain/bootcamp/06-CSS/02-SASS.md

 ```

-In the second panel open the scss file in vim, make a change and save it using [esc] then ```:x```; You'll notice a change in the first console window with the following output.
+In the second panel open the scss file in vim, make a change and save it by pressing [esc] then type  ```:x```.
+You'll notice a change in the first console window with the following output.

 ```sh
 >>> Change detected to: main.scss